-- 4. The Scottish Ambulance Service is required to comply with public procurement legislation which is based on EU Directives.
-The underlying principles of this legislation are:
+- 4. The Scottish Ambulance Service is required to comply with public procurement legislation which is based on <a href="UK Procurement="UK Proc

 - Transparency

 - Equal treatment and non-discrimination

 - Proportionality

 - Mutual recognition

-- 5. This means that public sector procurement processes must be fair, open, not disproportionately demanding and provide opportunities to suppliers in all EU member states.
+- 5. This means that public sector procurement processes must be fair, open, not disproportionately demanding and provide opportunities to suppliers in the UKall-EU member states.
 The legislation is very specific regarding the procurement process and in some cases prescribes timescales for particular stages that must be followed.

 - 6. In addition, the Service is required to comply with the Procurement Reform (Scotland) Act 2014.
-This legislation created 'regulated procurements' between £50,000 for goods and services (£2m for works) and the prevailing threshold for the application of the EU Directives, and brought in additional requirements that must be met including the sustainable procurement duty.
+This legislation created 'regulated procurements' between £50,000 for goods and services (£2m for works) and the prevailing threshold for the application of the UKEU Directives and brought in additional requirements that must be met including the sustainable procurement duty.

-Owner: Document: Doc & page: Review arrangements: Rolling 3 year or on introduction of new systems Head of Finance Standing Financial Instruction Page 32 of 71 Version: 2022-01 v1 Latest Intranet Posting: June 2021 Implementation: Immediate Approved by: Audit Committee and Board
+Owner: Document: Page: Review arrangements: Head of Finance Standing Financial Instructions Page 38 of 85 Reviewed annually or on introduction of new systems Version: Latest Intranet Posting: Implementation: Approved by: 2023-06 April 2022 Immediate Audit and Risk Committee and Board

-Equality & Diversity Impact Assessment: no adverse outcome has been identified
+Equality and Diversity Impact Assessment: no adverse outcome has been identified.

-7. In order that these requirements can be properly met it is important that budget holders and other appropriate stakeholders involve Procurement as early as possible in planning for third party expenditure.
-Budget holders must have funding available from their budget, or approval of funding (budgetary approval) from the Executive Team before commissioning a procurement process.

-From 1st April 2018 an additional PECOS system control is being put in place for all non contract purchases whereby prior to final purchase the finance team are required to approve the purchase subject to budget being available.
+- In order that these requirements can be properly met it is important that budget holders and other appropriate stakeholders involve Procurement as early as possible in planning for third party expenditure. - 8.
+Budget holders must have funding available from their budget, or approval of funding (budgetary approval) from the Executive Team before commissioning a procurement process. - 9.
+Non-contract/catalogue purchases require finance department approval to ensure available budget.
+Automatic approval routing is provided via PECOS system control.
+From 1st April 2018 an additional PECOS system control is being put in place for all non-contract purchases whereby prior to final purchase the finance team are required to approve the purchase subject to budget being available. - 10.
+Approved purchase orders that subsequently require amendment must be submitted for re-approval via the same approval routing and limits as the original order.